 dream became a reality when good pals, Will and Sophie spoke about the idea in a London pub.
 Will amazingly offered to host the event on his family’s farm.
 The main thing was the pigs had to be up for it.
 After a site visit, they were on board and a beautiful co-founder partnership was formed.

 With a diverse career in theatre and event production, Will helps turn the ideas and doodles into reality.
-In great alignment on creativity and ambition, they share in the festival legacy to build a health foundation to fund meditation in London’s primary schools through the 2018 festival & beyond.
+In great alignment on creativity and ambition, they share in the festival legacy to empower the public through education and entertainment.
+Helping to change the heavy cancer narrative and bring inspiration into the space.

 The inaugural Trew Fields in 2017 drew crowds of 500 people and included workshops, holistic treatments, music, comedy and a range of vibrant and engaging speakers, each with their own stories to tell.

-The atmosphere at Trew Fields 2017 was described as “like walking into a giant hug,” which is credit to the Festival Family who made the event happen.
+The atmosphere at Trew Fields 2017 was described as “like walking into a giant hug,” which is credit to the Festival Family who make the event happen.

 Without a bunch of remarkable people volunteering their time, services and enthusiasm, there would be no festival.
 At the heart of it all we’re focused on building community, connection and collaboration.
 Each member of the team brings their own expertise and personality to the festival, making it a safe, welcoming, accessible and inclusive space for everyone – whatever their health experience has been.